developerasun/botbot/README.md

 ## run

-create discord app and issue bot token.
+create discord app and issue bot token. this is done on developer side, independently.

-and then fill `.env.local`.
+and then fill `.run.env`.

 ```sh
 SERVER_ID=""